dtao/PhilosopherDeveloper/source/posts/2019-06-21-advice-vs-guidelines.md

 trying to be helpful: they can't stop the crime themselves, so they treat it as a given and offer suggestions to avoid it.

 One last example.
-If my friend is interviewing for a new job and he gets as far as salary negotiations, I will probably tell him to lie about what he's currently making.
-This is because I know that in many cases the recruiter or hiring manager he's meeting with will try to offer him as little as they can.
+If my friend is interviewing for a new job and she gets as far as salary negotiations, I will probably tell her to lie about what she's currently making.
+This is because I know that in many cases the recruiter or hiring manager she's meeting with will try to offer her as little as they can.
 I don't _like_ that companies try to pay their employees as little as possible;
 but when I'm looking to help one person (my friend) within the system, I will take the system as it is for granted.

 Sometimes we mistake advice for guidelines, and vice versa.
 This can be the result of a mismatch in perceived authority.
 For example, as a manager, I might